jayy-lmao/sql-gen/README.md

 Choose your generation mode.
 Options are:

 - `sqlx` (default): Generates plain models for sqlx.
-- `dbset`: Generates models with ORM behavior using [db-set-macros] (currently only supported for PostgreSQL).
+- `dbset`: Generates models and model-sets with ORM behavior using [db-set-macros](https://crates.io/crates/db-set-macros) (currently only supported for PostgreSQL).

 ### `--include-tables <LIST>`